Celebrate Mother’s Day with the Elegant You's Time Light Liqueur!09 May 2019

 Recommended sake gift for Mother’s Day

 You's Time Light is a sensational super refreshing Yuzu citrus liquor made by 14 years running Gold Medal awarded premium sake brewery Saito Shuzo in Kyoto, Japan.
-Using premium quality Yuzu fruits (Between Japanese mandarin & Lime) only grown in Japan infused in the award-winning premium ginjo grade sake with a secret golden ration, You's Time Light is sweet and tangy, low in alcohol, easy to drink sake based liquor can be enjoyed as aperitif, palette cleanser or dessert.
+Using premium quality Yuzu fruits (a cross between Japanese mandarin & lime) only grown in Japan infused in the award-winning premium ginjo grade sake with a secret golden ration, You's Time Light is sweet and tangy, low in alcohol, easy to drink sake based liquor can be enjoyed as aperitif, palette cleanser or dessert.
 Drink chilled or on ice.

 We invite you to surprise your beloved mother with their favorite dish and toast a glass of You's Time Light on Mother’s Day!